tomerbabila/redux-memento/README.md

 ## Overview

-Redux Memento is a library designed to simplify state management in Redux-toolkit applications by providing a mechanism for undo and redo functionality.
-This library integrates seamlessly with Redux-toolkit, allowing developers to create slices and middleware that support these time-traveling features.
+This library designed to simplify state management in Redux-toolkit applications by providing a mechanism for undo and redo functionality.
+The library integrates seamlessly with Redux-toolkit, allowing developers to create slices and middleware that support these time-traveling features.

 ## Installation

-Using npm:
+Using NPM:

 ```bash
 npm install redux-memento
 ```

-Or via yarn:
+or via Yarn:

 ```bash
 yarn add redux-memento